 - NATO's Cooperative Cyber Defense Centre of Excellence (CCDCOE)

 The CCDCOE provides research and training to NATO and its member states to help them defend against cyber threats.
 It is best known for its work on The Tallinn Manual, which applies international law principles to cyber operations.
 The CCDCOE's website also provides access to the following resources:

-This autonomous UN institute assists the international community in finding solutions to disarmament and security challenges and strives to anticipate new security threats before they become critical.
-Its website provides access to the following resources:
+This autonomous UN institute assists the international community in finding solutions to disarmament and security challenges.
+It also strives to anticipate new security threats before they become critical.
+UNIDIR's Cyber Policy Portal provides access to the following information: